getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 As our [product development matured](http://blog.rackspace.com/sign-now-early-access-rackspace-managed-dns-powered-openstack/), we realized that we needed to better [own the availability](http://www.whoownsmyavailability.com/) of our Hubot instance .
 We were running on a skunkworks, no-cost plan at Heroku.
 Moreover Heroku recently changed its service offering to enforce that said free plans enforce a ['sleep' policy](https://devcenter.heroku.com/articles/dyno-sleeping) on apps hosted in their fleet.
 This means that there would be times where our instance would be unavailable.
 Not good for a 3am on-call issue where ChatOps is integral to your team's incident response workflows!
 While there are [some tactics to help maximize availability of your instance](https://github.com/hubot-scripts/hubot-heroku-keepalive), we realized that we would have to change things up for something so integral to our team's operations.

-Our initial thought was to bring the Hubot instance and its redis-based datastore into a Rackspace Public Cloud instance.
+Our initial thought was to bring the Hubot instance and its Redis-based datastore into a Rackspace Public Cloud instance.
 We started assembling the necessary configuration management code to do the needful.
 However at the OpenStack Summit in Tokyo we got to see how easy Carina was to both get started with and to manage the lifecycle of container-based applications.

 ![A Bright Idea]({% asset_path 2016-03-15-moving-chatops-into-carina/lloyd-idea.gif %})